Looked after children placed in Central Bedfordshire by other local authorities

 - co-ordinate and monitor health assessment reviews for children placed in Bedfordshire by Central Bedfordshire and Bedford Borough Councils

 - arrange and co-ordinate health assessment reviews for co-shared care children placed out of Bedfordshire

 - ensure that looked after children have equality of access to health care

 - undertake assessments of non-school children in care homes, or those who have complex needs and or previous history within the service

 The LAC Nurse and Team Administrator/Co-ordinator are based at:

 Florence Ball House

 Telephone: 01234 310106

 The Child and Adolescent Mental Health Service (CAMH) provides outpatient assessments, support and treatment for children experiencing moderate to severe mental health problems in young people up to the age of 18.
 The service works to provide patients with a greater knowledge of their condition and improve coping techniques.
 This includes support to young people who may be accommodated or under Care Orders with the local authorities.
-The placing Clinical Commissioning Group (CCG) retains responsible commissioner role, which means they maybe charged for services.
+The placing Clinical Commissioning Group (CCG) retains the responsible commissioner role, which means they may be charged for services.

 The service provides help to children and to the wider family, including children living with foster parents, children who have been adopted and young people living in children’s homes.
 There are specialist workers for these children.